hincz-lab/TDP_43_Phase_Separation/README.md

   - Output:
     The output of the code are two .npy files.
-One contains the TA pairwise electrostatic forces, whereas the other contains the TA pairwise soft-interaction forces.
+One contains the TA pairwise electrostatic forces, whereas the other contains the TA pairwise hydrophobic forces.

   This code was last run without errors with the following library versions: